widihastomo/okr/replit.md

 ## Changelog
 ```
+- July 24, 2025. **TYPE-SPECIFIC KEY RESULT ICONS IMPLEMENTATION COMPLETED** - Successfully implemented dynamic icons for key result types in template cards:
+  * IMPLEMENTED: Type-specific icon system based on keyResultType enum (increase_to, decrease_to, achieve_or_not, should_stay_above, should_stay_below)
+  * ADDED: TrendingUp (green) for increase_to, TrendingDown (red) for decrease_to, Target (blue) for achieve_or_not
+  * ENHANCED: Plus (emerald) for should_stay_above, Minus (amber) for should_stay_below with color-coded visual indicators
+  * REPLACED: Generic orange dots with meaningful, contextual icons that indicate the measurement direction
+  * IMPROVED: Visual hierarchy and user understanding of key result types through intuitive iconography
+  * RESULT: Template cards now display type-specific icons that clearly communicate the measurement approach for each key result
 - July 24, 2025. **TEMPLATE CARD UI ENHANCEMENT COMPLETED** - Successfully cleaned up goal template cards with icon removal and title prominence:
   * REMOVED: Target icons from all template card titles for cleaner appearance
   * ENHANCED: Objective text now serves as primary card title with font-semibold and text-base styling